aryan-arora-01/YaleReadingGroup.github.io/README.md

 Welcome to the Yale Predoc Reading Group.
 This is a group for Yale Tobin Pre-Doctoral Fellows (and related Pre-Doctoral Fellows) to meet and discuss public policy (and closely related) papers.

-To suggest a future paper please visit this link: https://forms.office.com/r/S4EVZz7kC9
+To suggest a future paper please visit this link: <a href="https://forms.office.com/r/S4EVZz7kC9"> https://forms.office.com/r/S4EVZz7kC9 </a>

-To vote on a paper for next week please visit this link: https://forms.office.com/r/evFZ4CVa8v
+To vote on a paper for next week please visit this link: <a href="https://forms.office.com/r/evFZ4CVa8v"> https://forms.office.com/r/evFZ4CVa8v </a>

 ## Current Paper: